Cain and Abel: Islamic interpretation

-After burying Abel and escaping from his family, Cain got married and had children.
-They died in Noah's flood among other tyrants and unbelievers.
+After burying Abel and escaping from his family, Cain married and had children.
+They died in Noah's flood among tyrants and unbelievers.

 Some Muslim scholars puzzled over the mention of offerings in the narrative of Cain and Abel.
-Offerings and sacrifices were ordained only after the revelation of Tawrat to Musa.
-This led some scholars, such as Sa'id ibn al-Musayyib, to think that the sons of Adam mentioned in the Quran are actually two Israelites, not Cain and Abel.
+Offerings and sacrifices were ordained only after the revelation of Tawrat to Moses in Islam.
+This suggested to some scholars, such as Sa'id ibn al-Musayyib, that the sons of Adam, as mentioned in the Quran, are actually two Israelites, not Cain and Abel.

-Gnostic interpretation
+Sethian interpretation

-In the Apocryphon of John, a work used in Gnosticism, Cain and Abel are Archons, being the offspring of the lesser god or Demiurge called Yaldabaoth, placed over the elements of fire, wind, water and earth.
+In the Apocryphon of John, a work used in Sethianism, Cain and Abel are Archons, being the offspring of the lesser god or Demiurge called Yaldabaoth, placed over the elements of fire, wind, water and earth.
 In this narrative their true names are Yahweh and Elohim, but they are given their earthly names as a form of deception.

 Legacy and symbolism

 Allusions to Cain and Abel as an archetype of fratricide appear in numerous references and retellings, through medieval art and Shakespearean works up to present day fiction.

-A millennia-old explanation for Cain being capable of murder is that he may have been the offspring of a fallen angel or Satan himself, rather than being from Adam.
+The serpent seed explanation for Cain being capable of murder is that he may have been the offspring of a fallen angel or Satan himself, rather than being from Adam.

 A treatise on Christian Hermeticism, Meditations on the Tarot: A Journey into Christian Hermeticism, describes the biblical account of Cain and Abel as a myth, in that it expresses, in a form narrated for a particular case, an "eternal" idea.
 It argues that brothers can become mortal enemies through the very fact that they worship the same God in the same way.
 According to the author, the source of religious wars is revealed.
 It is not the difference in dogma or ritual which is the cause, but the "pretention to equality" or "the negation of hierarchy."

 There were other, minor traditions concerning Cain and Abel, of both older and newer date.
 The apocryphal Life of Adam and Eve tells of Eve having a dream in which Cain drank his brother's blood.
 In an attempt to prevent the prophecy from happening the two young men are separated and given different jobs.